ChungmanPARK12/grab-integrated-app/README.md

 ## Getting Started

 This project uses the modern Expo workflow.
-Once dependencies are installed, you can start the development server and run the app on a device or emulator.
+Once dependencies are installed, you can start the development server and run the app on a mobile device.

 ### Start the Development Server
 ```bash